Sales Dashboards

 The Manager's View

-Target tracking: This month's closed revenue vs target, with trend projection and pace indicator.
+Target tracking: This month's closed revenue vs target, with a trend projection and pace indicator.
+Colour-coded: green when on track, amber when behind but recoverable, red when weighted pipeline cannot cover the gap.

-Pipeline health: Total value by stage, weighted and unweighted, with the gap to target clearly visible.
+Pipeline health: Total value by stage, weighted and unweighted, with the pipeline coverage ratio visible at a glance.
+Below 2x remaining target triggers an alert.

-At-risk deals: Stalled, past expected close date, or no recent activity.
+At-risk deals: Stalled in stage beyond average duration, past expected close date, or no logged activity in two weeks.
 These are the one-to-one conversations waiting to happen.

 Team performance: Individual contribution to pipeline and closed revenue.
-A coaching tool, not a leaderboard.
+A coaching tool for private review, not a leaderboard for public display.

 The Rep's View

-My number: Personal target, current closed revenue, gap to close, days remaining.
-Impossible to miss.
+My number: Personal target, current closed revenue, gap to close, days remaining in the period.
+This context frames every decision the rep makes today.

-Stale deals: Opportunities not touched in 7+ days.
+Stale deals: Opportunities not touched in seven or more days, surfaced automatically from CRM activity timestamps.
 A nudge, not a punishment.

 Recent wins and losses: Pattern recognition over time.
-What is closing, what is not, and why.
+What deal types are closing, which verticals are converting, what went wrong on the losses.

 The Rep's Day at a Glance

-A sales rep's dashboard should answer "what do I do next?" within five seconds of opening it.
-That means surfacing the most time-sensitive actions first, then providing context for planning the rest of the day.
-Three categories cover it.
+A sales rep's dashboard should communicate "here is what needs your attention" within five seconds of opening.
+That means surfacing the most time-sensitive actions first, then providing context for the rest of the day.
+Three priority categories cover it, and they are not arbitrary.
+The sequence reflects the order that maintains trust and momentum across the pipeline.

 These priority buckets pull directly from CRM task data and calendar integration.
 Nothing is manually curated.
 The dashboard assembles the day from existing commitments and overdue items, giving the rep a single place to start their morning.